wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>issueIdOrKey</td>
             <td>Identifies the issue to which you are adding attachments.
-This can be an issue ID, or an issue key.</td>
+This can be an issue ID or an issue key.</td>
             <td>Yes</td>
         </tr>
     </table>

     !!!
 Info
         Multipart/form-data cannot be processed inside the server.
 Therefore, the Micro Integrator/ESB should be in a content-unaware status.
-To achieve this, configure a pass-through proxy, and then build the message from the client end and send it to the proxy.
+To achieve this, configure a pass-through proxy, build the message from the client end, and then send it to the proxy.

     **Sample configuration**